Customer area

 The cost of a PDM system varies depending on the number of users, process complexity, and integration with other business systems.

-In general, a PDM is a scalable investment: companies can start with a basic configuration and grow over time.
+In general, a PDM is a scalable investment: companies can start with a basic configuration and expand over time.

 • number of users